pradeepgudipati/CodeMetricsForAzureDevOps/README.md

 # Code Metrics For Azure DevOps
-A Simple extension for showing code metrics on the git repositories of Azure DevOps

 ## This extension provides a simple overview of the statistics for the repos under your project

 ### Sample Report

 ### Total Commits per user
 | Name | Total Commits |